40net-cloud/qwiklabs-fgt-terraform/instructions/en.md

     ```
     cd qwiklabs-fgt-terraform/labs/day0
     ```
-3. In the **Cloud Shell Editor** part of your Cloud Shell tab choose **File > Open** from the top menu and open the **qwiklab-fgt-terraform/labs** folder.
+3. In the **Cloud Shell Editor** part of your Cloud Shell tab choose **File > Open** from the top menu and open the **qwiklabs-fgt-terraform/labs** folder.
 Cloud Shell Editor will be useful to navigate, review and edit terraform code during this lab.

 ![Cloud Editor open folder dialog](https://raw.githubusercontent.com/40net-cloud/qwiklabs-fgt-terraform/main/instructions/img/ide-open-folder.png)

 For the Terraform, each directory containing **.tf** files is a module.
 A directory in which you run terraform command is the *root module* and can contain *submodules*.
 In this lab you will deploy two root modules: **day0** and **dayN** with each of them containing submodules.
-The module structure of **labs** in the cloned **qwiklab-fgt-terraform** repository looks as follows:
+The module structure of **labs** in the cloned **qwiklabs-fgt-terraform** repository looks as follows:

 - **labs/day0**
     - **fgcp-ha-ap-lb**